 When Jesus called him, "Follow me," he put hope in Levi.
 What did Jesus do with this wretched man?
 Jesus saw him with the hope of God.
 In the eyes of his fellow Jews, Levi was a quisling who should commit suicide, as Judas Iscariot had done after betraying Jesus.
 Probably the Jews thought that Levi was a man of no heart.
 Probably the Jews thought that he was a man of no tears.
 But in Jesus' eyes he was a precious child of God--lost in sin.
-To Jesus, Levi was not a useless man; he was misguided and was misusing his ability and his unyielding spirit.
+To Jesus, Levi was only misusing his ability and his outstanding spirit of unyieldingness.
 Jesus knew that Levi was tired and weary spiritually.
-Jesus knew that demons channeled through his adroitness.
 Jesus knew that all the townspeople hated him and said, "He is a quisling!
 He has money, but he is a rotten man!"
 But Jesus didn't think so.
 Jesus saw that in him there lay hidden the greatness of God.
+He saw that Levi was greatly misled.
+Jesus knew that demons channelled through his adroitness.
 Just as all the people of the world work hard to be better people, so Levi also must have wanted to have a noble character and human recognition, for he was also a human being.

 No one understood this man, Levi.
 But Jesus knew that he had no shepherd to take care of him, so he could not use his undying determination properly.
 Jesus knew that Levi could be great leadership material because of his blind "do or die" spirit.
 He showed this spirit when he made a decision to follow Jesus, and he left everything and followed Jesus.
-Jesus also knew that Levi was made in the image of God.
-Levi looked like a hopeless person with his fallen countenance and propensity to sigh deeply.
+Jesus knew that Levi was also made in the image of God.
+Levi looked like a hopeless person.
 But to our surprise, Jesus saw him with great hope.
 To Jesus, he was great leadership material.
+When we review his past life, we can see he was a man of unyielding spirit and he had the ability to make a drastic decision.
 Jesus put his hope in Levi, believing that he was made in the image of God.
 Common sense tells us that Levi was a selfish, ruthless and heartless person.
 But Jesus believed that he would be raised as a man of God's broken shepherd heart.
 Jesus believed that he would be among his disciples.
-Jesus understood that Levi had tasted money and become quite a different person.
+Levi had tasted money and become quite a different person.

 Likewise, if Levi experienced the holiness of God, he would be changed into a man of holiness, for he was made in the image of God.
 Jesus' hope was right.
 Through Jesus' labor of love, Levi grew up until he could write the Sermon on the Mount.
 Jesus saw him with the hope of God; he saw that this terribly selfish man could be changed into a most sacrificial man of God.
 May God grant us the hope of Jesus.